gaultier/blog/optimization-tales-cockroachdb-part2-slow-logout.md

 Know your data and access patterns: what fields are constants, which ones are only mutated in one direction (e.g. active: `true` -> `false`), etc. This knowledge unlocks many optimizations.

+An SQL statement has many semantically equivalent versions, with wildly different performance.